Keep Calm and Plant Trees:

 Reforestation has been recognized as a top climate change solution, and now more than ever we need to work together to restore forests around the globe.
 When native trees are planted in the right places, they help address climate change by sequestering carbon in their roots, trunks and branches.
 They also increase climate change resilience by reducing ambient temperatures, slowing the flow of water through landscapes, absorbing pollutants, holding the soil together, providing food and habitat for biodiversity, and more!

 2. Create a New Carbon Baseline

-3. Enjoy – and Clean Up – the Great Outdoors
+3. Enjoy and help to Clean Up the Great Outdoors

 4. Eat What You Bought

 5. Plan Your Next Sustainability Initiative

 As the world slowly opens back up, it's a great opportunity to green up (or keep green) every area of your life.
 Individual actions like composting or recycling are fantastic, but what if you challenge yourself to think bigger?
 What more can you do with the skills, connections, or resources that you have?
 Can you give a presentation at your school, initiate a local tree planting, or start a massive campaign geared toward political leaders?

 It’s also worth noting that deforestation, pollution, and the consumption of certain wildlife species helps create the conditions in which deadly diseases spread.
 The more we can restore and preserve biodiversity and adopt common sense consumption practices, the more we can maintain the health of the environment and ourselves.
 So let's all take what we learned from 2020 to come together and address the ongoing climate crisis — because just like the pandemic, it's not going to get better on its own.